-These instructions are intended for those applying for project funding from the Swedish Institute (SI) within the SI Ukraine Cooperation Programme.
-These instructions give detailed important information about the call and on what is required for an application.
+These instructions are intended for those applying for project funding from the Swedish Institute (SI) within the SI Ukraine Cooperation Programme and the application call with deadline 7 May 2025.
+The instructions give detailed important information about the call and on what is required for an application.